-Robert Horton has been a film critic in Seattle for over 30 years, yet he mysteriously retains the blush of youth.
+Robert Horton has been a film critic in Seattle for many years, yet he mysteriously retains the blush of youth.
 A member of the National Society of Film Critics, he is the film critic of the Seattle Weekly and the Daily Herald (Everett, Washington) and is a regular contributor to Film Comment and other magazines.
 From 2005 to 2014 he was the curator and host of the monthly Magic Lantern series at the Frye Art Museum.
 Books include Frankenstein (Columbia University Press/Wallflower Press, 2014) and Billy Wilder: Interviews (University Press of Mississippi, 2001); his work was also included in Best American Movie Writing 1999 (St. Martin’s Griffin, 1999) and the International Dictionary of Films and Filmmakers (St. James Press, 2000).
 He has appeared on The Today Show, and is a member of the Broadcast Film Critics Association.
 As of May 2013 he begins a five-year term as a Fulbright Specialist; in 2016 he received a Fulbright Specialist grant to Romania.
 (More below.)